TNTurnerLab/ACES/README.md

         *   EX: ENSEMBL_AND_VGP_TOGETHER_FILE.txt
             *   Pre-generated files with species names found within the GitHub.
 Variations of these files may be used, or one of the pre-generated files could be used as well.
 *   <a name="query"><h5>"query"</h5></a>
     *   A file that includes the directory and file name of your input file, this will be used as the query of the blast.
 It is recommended that user puts file inside pre generated file named USERS query Files.
 If user chooses not to, full file path along with file name needs to be changed in config.json file.
+Users input file may not be a repeating sequence nor a file larger than 1MB.
         *   Must be a FASTA file
 *   <a name="Output"><h5>"OP"</h5></a>
     *   Blank file that will hold pipeline generated outputs.